ChrisZhu2050/chriszhu2050.github.io/README.md

           | 30522| ##able |

         - Unigram
+           - Initialized with big vocabulary(>100k) and prune to target size

       - Increment via BAE(Iteration to add each most frequent subword to the vocabulary)
       - Typical vocabulary size: LLaMA(~32K-100K ?) / Deepseek(~65K-250K?)